papsti/macpan-workshop/video-resources.md

 |:-------------------------------------------------------------------------------------------------------------------------|
 | Code that is discussed in the videos is [here](https://github.com/canmod/macpan-workshop/blob/main/code/intro-videos.R). |

+### Potentially Useful to Watch Before the Workshop

 If you are not familiar with R or the [tidyverse](https://www.tidyverse.org/) suite of packages, please consider watching the following videos from [this video